Salesforce implementation: starting costs and ways to save

 Every organization recognizes the value of managing customer relationships through a CRM system, but many have trouble finding ways to save on the cost of implementation services (usually paid once) and the cost of licenses (usually paid yearly).

 Suppose you consider Salesforce your go-to CRM solution.
 Salesforce’s strong market leadership, cult following, and robust platform allow the vendor to defend firm (and reasonably consistent) pricing during negotiations.
 In that case, you should expect the many elements of transforming operations through customer data — add-ons, user training, technical support — to make up a costly list.
 But implementation alone?
 Not necessarily.

-Having spent over 10 years outfitting clients with Salesforce, iTechArt’s experts are here to break down the hidden costs, help you avoid them, and share actionable tips for selling smarter, growing your business, and providing unrivaled customer service.
+Having spent over 10 years outfitting clients with Salesforce, iTechArt’s consultants are here to break down the hidden costs, help you avoid them, and share actionable tips for selling smarter, growing your business, and providing unrivaled customer service.

 Table of contents

-Salesforce CRM pricing 101
+Salesforce pricing 101

 During Salesforce implementation, keep in mind that the price comprises two components: licenses and the implementation itself.

-The licenses is the annual subscription fee you pay every year that you use the system.
+The license is the annual subscription fee you pay every year that you use the system.
 It’s relatively stable and doesn’t change over time, and includes recurring costs.
 The whole process is similar to buying a car: in addition to the car price, you also pay for insurance, registration, repairs, routine maintenance, and more.
 The same applies to a CRM; it requires licenses, technical support, ongoing maintenance, enhancements, and programmatic costs.

 At first glance, this pricing seems quite transparent and depends on factors like desired features, the company’s size, and the number of employees that are going to use it.
 For instance, the Sales Cloud solution includes four packages: Essential, Professional, Enterprise, and Unlimited.